Distributor Markup and Profit Margins in the Supply Chain

 Retail Markup

 A large factor is the market value of the product when sold at retail, the third level of the chain.
-Because manufacturer and distributor pricing strategies have downhill ramifications for retailers, the amount a customer is willing to pay for a product can be the starting point for determining realistic markups and profit margins back upstream.
+Because manufacturer and distributor pricing strategies have downhill ramifications for retailers, purchasing patterns for a product can be the starting point for determining realistic markups and profit margins back upstream.
 After all, if the retailer is forced to sell the product at a price that’s too high and, as a result, they lose customers, that hurts the manufacturer’s chances of repeating business in the future.

 Determining Prices at all Levels